climindex/hydroclimsa/README.md

 ## Scientific publications (published, submitted, and in preparation) and public media articles
 - Roffe, S. (2024) Climate indices for informed agricultural decision-making, Stockfarm.
 Available online: https://agriorbit.com/climate-indices-for-informed-agricultural-decision-making/
-- Roffe, S and Singo M. (submitted) Evaluation of ERA5-based reanalysis products for the representation of cold temperature indices over southern Africa.
-SSAG Conference Proceeding.
+- Roffe, S and Singo M. (2024) Evaluation of ERA5-based reanalysis products for the representation of cold temperature indices over southern Africa, Society of South African Geographers Biennial Conference Proceeding.
+Available online: https://www.ssag.co.za/wp-content/uploads/2024/11/SSAG_2024_Proceedings.pdf
-- Myeni, L and Roffe S. (in preparation) Towards effective weather and climate services in South Africa: profiling sectoral needs of weather and climate information.
-Target journal: Climate Services.
+- Myeni, L and Roffe S. (Under review) Towards effective weather and climate services in South Africa: profiling sectoral needs and constraints.
+Target journal: Environmental Development.

 ## Stakeholder engagements and meetings
 - A questionnaire is open towards understanding stakeholders' needs and uses for climate and weather information and associated constraints when using this information.
 It can be accessed at: https://forms.gle/vume1JRK3DG77RP67